 New Nintendo 3DS XL

-This model is exactly the same as the New Nintendo 3DS, but lacks the ability to change the faceplates; however, just like every other Nintendo XL system, it has larger screens.
-In a business move by Nintendo of America, only this version of the New Nintendo 3DS line was available in North America for nearly eight months, as the XL outsold the regular-sized one by a margin of three to one.
+This model is exactly the same as the New 3DS hardware-wise, but it is bigger and lacks the ability to change the faceplates; however, just like every other Nintendo XL system, it has larger screens.
+In a business move by Nintendo of America, only this version of the New 3DS line was available in North America for nearly eight months, as the XL outsold the regular-sized one by a margin of three to one.
 Certain units come with IPS screens, while others come with TN screens; however, Nintendo does not distinguish between them.